Afghanistan universities reopen with women attending classes | DW | 02.02.2022

 The Taliban had previously said they would allow women to attend universities, but require that classes be segregated and for the curriculum to be based on Islamic principles.

-"We were told that the classes will be held according to the Sharia law," a 23-year-old mathematics student told AFP.
+"We were told that the classes will be held according to the Shariah law," a 23-year-old mathematics student told AFP.

-Since taking over Afghanistan in August 2021, the Taliban have not banned women's education outright, however, there have been doubts they would allow women to receive higher education, as other restrictions have been imposed.
+Since taking over Afghanistan in August, the Taliban have not banned women's education outright.
+However, there have been doubts that the group would allow women to receive higher education, as other restrictions have been imposed.

 These include banning women from appearing in TV and movies, removing women from the workforce, and dissolving the Women's Affairs Ministry.

-In October 2021, Human Rights Watch (HRW) reported that the Taliban effectively prohibited girls from receiving education higher than primary school by keeping most secondary schools for teenage girls closed.
+In October, Human Rights Watch reported that the Taliban effectively prohibited girls from receiving education higher than primary school by keeping most secondary schools for teenage girls closed.

-When the Taliban previously ruled Afghanistan from 1996 to 2001, the hardline Islamists barred women and girls from getting an education, and practically removed women from serving a role in society.
+When the Taliban previously ruled Afghanistan from 1996 to 2001, the group barred women and girls from getting an education and practically removed women from serving a role in society.

-However, as the Taliban seek international recognition of their government and an influx of humanitarian aid, countries around the world have demanded that the Taliban women allow for the education of women and girls as a pre-condition.
+As the Taliban seek international recognition of their government and an injection of humanitarian aid, countries around the world have demanded that the group allow for the education of women and girls as a precondition.
 A Taliban delegation held talks with Western officials in Norway last week and were pressed on improving women's rights.

 The UN mission to Afghanistan on Twitter praised the inclusion of female students, saying it is "crucial that every young person has equal access to education."